IBM/Introduction-to-IEAM/README.md

 - **Note:** If you receive a `403` error, modify the browser URL in the address bar, remove the `common-nav/403` and replace it with `edge`.
 Or click on the `IEAM Web Console` link in the browser Bookmark bar.
 - Nodes
   - Manage the node properties and constraints
-  - **Note** there are only a few edge nodes registered.
+  - **Note:** there are only a few edge nodes registered.
 In a subsequent section of the lab, your edge node will appear here.
   ![IEAM node list](screenshots/VM-IEAM-node-list.png)
 - Services
   ![IEAM services tiles](screenshots/VM-IEAM-Services-tiles.png)